 For the dry and split ends, you not only need a haircut but you also need to moisturize.
 Your hair has a little bit of a frizz texture.
 Frizz means a lack of moisture.

 You need to moisturize your hair with lightweight products that are going to penetrate.
 If you put on heavy products, they'll just sit on the outside of the hair and weigh it down.
 You could try René Furterer; it's a French line that has good moisturizing treatments for fine hair.

 Or you could do a liquid protein.
 It comes in a small vial, about $35, and you can only buy it at the hairdresser's.
-It penetrates to the inside of the hair and reconstructs the fibres, which means less frizz.
+It penetrates to the inside of the hair and reconstructs the fibers, which means less frizz.